 At the story’s heart is mankind’s ambition to rival God.
 The serpent tells Eve that if she eats the fruit, “You will be like God, knowing good and evil.”
 (Genesis 3:5) Thus, Eve has a choice to make – she has the free will to choose to either eat the fruit and possibly become like God or to say no. She, of course, chooses to eat the fruit and then offers it to Adam, who also partakes.
 Interestingly, at no point in the story do Adam and Eve become “like” God – or rival Him.
 Instead, they hide in fear after realizing they are naked – so their rebellion was futile.

 Also, if Adam and Eve could gain knowledge of good and evil, this presupposes that evil – or at least the potential for evil – already existed in the world.
 Evil isn’t born into the world because of Adam and Eve’s sin.
 It must already exist if knowledge of it exists.
 Regardless, the end result is God kicking Adam and Eve out of the Garden, thus punishing them for their transgressions.

 Did Earlier Creation Stories Influence Genesis?

 Biblical scholars often associate these two creation stories to different time frames.
-The first, presumed to be written by priestly caste of ancient Israel, is considered an earlier account of creation than the second.
-Because it attempts to demythologize pagan accounts of creation, Biblical scholars compare it with the ancient Babylonian creation myth, the Enuma Elish.
+The first, presumed to be written by priestly caste of ancient Israel after their Babylonian captivity, is often compared with the ancient Babylonian creation myth, the Enuma Elish.